 Once we execute the above statement it will create a new database called "sqltutorialexamples" in our server.
 We can find a newly created database (“sqltutorialexamples”) in the SQL Server management studio under the Databases section like as shown below.

 To create a new database, open SQL Server Management Studio à Right Click on Databases section à Select New Database like as shown below

 Whenever we click on “New Database” it will open a New Database dialog popup like as shown below.
-Now we need to enter a database name, owner (it’s optional), database path to store our database file (to see database path column scroll to right side) and click OK to create a new database like as shown below
+Now we need to enter a database name, owner (it’s optional), database path to store our database file (to see database path column scroll to the right side) and click OK to create a new database like as shown below

-Once we click on OK button it will create a new database “sqltutorialexamples” in sql server.
-To check newly created database just refresh your database section and check it that would be like as shown below.
+Once we click on the OK button it will create a new database “sqltutorialexamples” in sql server.
+To check the newly created database just refresh your database section and check it that would be like as shown below.

-This is how we can create a database using CREATE DATABASE statement or sql server management studio based on our requirements.
+This is how we can create a database using the CREATE DATABASE statement or sql server management studio based on our requirements.